stoodder/falconjs/README.md

 * When using 'mixin' to add a function to a model or a collection, the function will simply be bound against the model and each argument is verbatim to each call.
 In the preivous version we would pass in the model or model & collection pair as the first arguments.
 * Falcon.Collection#sort now returns 'this' collection rather than the list of sorted models
 * Renamed 'url' to 'endpoint' throughout Falcon.
 * Falcon.Adapter has been split in to two separate classes Falcon.DataAdapter and Falcon.TemplateAdapter.
-The Falcon.adapter instance has also been replaced with Falcon.data_adapater and Falcon.template_adapter
+The Falcon.adapter instance has also been replaced with Falcon.dataAdapater and Falcon.templateAdapter
 * Removed template() method from Falcon.View in favor of a template property which maybe be overridden in the view defintion to hard code a template

 **TODO**